Tao Zou

 Biography

-Tao is a King's Joint Scholarship-funded PhD candidate in International Economics and a Graduate Teaching Assistant in the Department of International Development, Department of Political Economy, and King's Business School.
-He holds an Associate Fellowship of Advance HE and serves as a Guest Teacher in the Department of Economics at the London School of Economics and Political Science (LSE).
+Tao is a King's Joint Scholarship-funded PhD candidate in International Economics at King's College London.
+He is a 25/26 Miguel Dols Fellow at the Cañada Blanch Centre at the London School of Economics and Political Science (LSE), where he also serves as a Guest Teacher in the Department of Economics.
 Before coming to King's, he studied at LSE and the University of Manchester.

-Harbouring a profound passion for international business strategy, he became a counsellor of the AIB-CIBER Doctoral Academy after being selected for a two-year programme funded by the Sheth Foundation Fellowship.
-At AIB 2024, his research was nominated for the UNCTAD-AIB Award for Best Research on Investment and Development.
-He also had an enjoyable time at the United Nations Trade and Development (UNCTAD) in Geneva, where he worked on policy-oriented research on AI for development.
+Harbouring a profound passion for international business strategy, Tao has been selected as a 2025 recipient of the Strategy Research Foundation (SRF) Will Mitchell Dissertation Research Grant.
+He serves as Counsellor of the AIB-CIBER Doctoral Academy following his selection for the two-year programme funded by the Sheth Foundation Fellowship.
+At the 2024 AIB, his research was nominated for the UNCTAD-AIB Award for Best Research on Investment and Development.
+He had an enjoyable time at the United Nations Trade and Development (UNCTAD) in Geneva, where he worked on policy-oriented research on AI for development.

 Research